Nutrition Software for Hospitals

 Our Trusted Databases

-Our software uses trusted databases provided by the USDA and Canadian Nutrient File.
-MenuSano nutrition analysis software was designed with regulations in mind for nutrition labeling.
+Our software uses trusted databases provided by the USDA, Canadian Nutrient File, and Public Health England's CoFID.
+MenuSano nutrition analysis software was designed with regulations in mind for nutrition labelling.
 We work hard to ensure that our product is consistently up to code.

 Read Our Case Study